premchander-revature/interviewquestions/DDL.md

 <blockquote>

-- A view is used to restrict access to the data, making simple queries from complex and giving a different views of same data.
+- A view is used to restrict access to the data, making simple queries from complex and giving a different view of same data.

 </blockquote>
 </details>

 ------

-41.How to quickly obtain records from a table and give an explanation.
+41.How to quickly obtain records from a table.
+Give an explanation.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)